 Interview Tips for Success

-Like any other interview, preparing yourself for questions about your work experiences and how those experiences fit with the company is essential.
+Like any other interview, it’s important to prepare yourself for questions about your work experiences and how those fit within the company.
 Here are some things to research before the interview for information about the company’s mission and goals, policies, and culture:

 - Company website